-Prior to her role at the EWL, Serap was responsible for the Campaign Unit at the European Network against Racism (ENAR) where she played a significant role in establishing the first ever European Foundation against Racism.
-She also spent several years as the Head of Domestic Violence Department and Head of Activists and City Groups for the largest women’s rights organisation TERRE DES FEMMES (TDF) in Germany, which was later combined with establishing and coordinating the representation of TDF in Berlin.
+Prior to her role at the EWL, she led the Campaign Unit at the European Network against Racism (ENAR) where she played a critical role in establishing the first European Foundation against Racism.
+She also spent several years as the Head of Domestic and Sexualised Violence Department and Head of Activists and City Groups of the largest women’s rights organisation in Germany, TERRE DES FEMMES.
+She later led the establishment and coordination of the organisation's representation in Berlin.

-Serap has published a book analysing the effects of domestic violence and also led the ever first study in Germany into implementation of favourable workplace policies for those experiencing domestic violence.
-She also published several articles in books, periodicals and magazines on international women’s rights, feminism, migration and racism.
+A published author and scholar, Serap has written a book analysing the effects of domestic violence and also led the first-ever study in Germany on implementation of favourable workplace policies for those experiencing domestic violence.
+She also published several articles in books, periodicals and magazines on international women’s rights, feminism, migration, and racism.

 Serap holds a Magistra Artium Degree in Political Science, English literature and Cultural Studies from the Leibniz Universität Hannover (Germany), and an M.A. in European Studies from the John Moores University in Liverpool (UK).

 Serap is an intersectional feminist, and is convinced that girls' and women’s rights can only become reality when young women’s power, activism, and leadership are at the core of our endeavours for a just and equal world.
 Serap loves to tweet about these topics on @SeeRap.